Maryland is a great place to live, work and raise a family. Often

 Next door to our Nation's Capital.
 Come visit!

-Maryland is the type of place that if you grow up here, you take what it
+Maryland is the kind of state that if you grow up here, you most likely took

-never faded away.
+faded away.
 I finally talked my So.
-Cal hubby into moving back here
+Cal hubby into moving back here in 1994.

-Within the first week out there I ate Dungeness Crab, the only
+Within the first week after I moved to California I ate some Dungeness

-crab available out there.
-(What?!
+Crab, the only crab available out there.
+What?!
 No Blues?
-No OLD BAY Seasoning?)
+No Old Bay

-that I was in for a long ride of deprivation for two of my favorite activities...
+realized that I was in for a long ride of deprivation for some of my favorite

 Even though we lived in Santa Barbara, only one mile from the beach, I shlepped